-Combination Tax and Revenue Certificates of Obligation Series of 2004
+Combination Tax and Revenue Certificates of Obligation Series of 2008

-A series of 880 bonds at \$5,000 each dated November 15, 2004.
-The bonds were issued for the purpose of constructing improvements to and expanding the Addison Airport including improvements to runways, taxiways, lighting, drainage systems and facilities, the construction, design and engineering of a fuel farm, and to pay costs associated with the issuance of the certificates.
-The bonds mature serially through 2020 with interest rates ranging from 3.5% to 4.25%.
-The bonds are callable at par plus accrued interest on or after February 15, 2015 in whole or in part in principal amounts of \$5,000.
-Bonds and interest are payable from Ad Valorem taxes.
+A series of 6,900 bonds at \$5,000 each dated May 1, 2008.
+The bonds were issued for the purpose of constructing improvements to (i) water, sewer, drainage, park and streets including sidewalks, street lighting, landscaping, extensions and relocations, and acquisition of land and rights-of-way; (ii) acquisition and construction of a water tower; (iii) acquisition of land for street and other municipal purposes (collectively with items (i) and (ii)); and (iv) payment of professional services of attorneys, financial advisors and other professionals in connection with the issuance of the certificates.
+The bonds mature serially through 2033 with interest rates ranging from 4% to 5%.
+The bonds are callable at par value plus accrued interest on or after February 15, 2018 in whole or in part in principal amounts of \$5,000.
+Bonds and interest are payable from a combination of Ad Valorem taxes and a limited pledge (not to exceed \$1,000) of surplus net revenues of the Town's Utility Fund.